aspose-html-cloud/aspose-html-cloud-python/doc/VectorizeLocalToStorage.md

 ```

-### Convert local html file to jpeg with options and save result to the storage.
+### Vectorize local tiff file to svg with options and save result to the storage.
 ```python
 from asposehtmlcloud.configuration import Configuration from asposehtmlcloud.api.html_api import HtmlApi